sfingram/advent2019/README.md

 For part two, I traverse the segments, keeping track of the distance travelled and then record that distance for each point/wire pair.
 I use some `map`s to make it `O(1)` for whether there is a point in the intersection.

 In hindsight, I solved this problem incorrectly.
 I should have taken the "pixel" approach, given that I knew the board is discrete and the numbers of points aren't too big.
 Instead I created a solution that is resolution independent which was complicated and time-consuming.

+### Day 4

+Very straightforward part 1.
+For checking digits, I vacillated between iterating over characters and converting them to single digit integers.
+In the end, I knew that the number of digits was fixed and it would be pretty simple and efficient to just extract them with integer operations into an array literal and return that.
+Everything else just follows using a counter hash.

+### Day 5